 - Having a sand bath (see Hot springs for a photo) in naturally hot sand

-- Nagasaki, a beautiful port town with a sad history but lots to see and do – as well as wonderful fresh fish to eat (see pp441-8)
+- Nagasaki, a beautiful port town with a sad history but lots to see and do – as well as wonderful fresh fish to eat (see pp438-45)

-- Day trip to Sakurajima (p461), a volcanic island
+- Day trip to Sakurajima (p581), a volcanic island

-- Ritsurin-koen, a magnificent and spacious garden (pp480-1) in Takamatsu
+- Ritsurin-koen, a magnificent and spacious garden (pp478-9) in Takamatsu

-- Dogo-onsen, Matsuyama Even though the baths here aren’t the best a visit here is a great experience, particularly seeing the Yushinden, the area where any visiting Emperor can take a bath
+- Dogo-onsen, Matsuyama Even though the main part of the original baths (pp492-3) here are closed for renovation until 2026, a new annexe has been constructed and includes a replica of the Yushinden, the area where any visiting Emperor can take a bath

 - Day trip (or an overnight stay) to the art island, Naoshima (pp483-4)